Grand Mosque of Meknes: Architecture

 The exterior of the mosque is largely obscured by the surrounding buildings and the dense urban fabric of the old city.
 The mosque has 11 gates, and one of the main entrances to the west, called Bab al-Kutub (Gate of the Books), is framed by rich stucco decoration and a canopy of sculpted and painted wood.
 From above, the mosque is distinguished by its rows of sloped green-tiled roofs, as well as by its large and prominent minaret.
-The current minaret dates from the reign of the Alaouite sultan Moulay Mohammed ben Abdallah (ruled 1757–1790).
+The current minaret dates from the reign of the Alawi sultan Moulay Mohammed ben Abdallah (ruled 1757–1790).
 Like other Moroccan minarets it has a long square shaft which is crowned by stylized merlons and topped by a much smaller and shorter tower, which in turn is topped by an iron finial holding up four golden copper balls.
 The four facades of the minaret are covered in a surface of gleaming green faience tiles, which are a distinctive trait of minarets in Meknes.
 Near the base of the minaret, overlooking the courtyard of the mosque, is a dar al-muwaqqit or traditional chamber for the timekeeper of the mosque.